The differential burden of acute rhinovirus infections in children with underlying conditions

 Conclusions

 The prevalence of comorbidities was high in children with RV infections.
-Of those, asthma, prematurity and CHD were consistently associated with severe disease.
-Bacterial co-infections and higher RV loads further predicted worse clinical outcomes, highlighting the importance of identifying clinical phenotypes for future targeted interventions.
+Of those, asthma/atopy, prematurity and CHD were consistently associated with severe disease.
+Higher RV loads and bacterial co-infections, although infrequent, were also associated with worse clinical outcomes, suggesting the importance of defining clinical phenotypes for future targeted interventions.

 Article activity feed